Banner Default Image

 The Results:

-Within the first 18 months WMTemps being launched, six West Midlands councils joined, representing 22% of the total market share.
-Our streamlined team and process enabled us to handle implementations seamlessly, even managing two simultaneous launches.
+Within the first 2 years of WMTemps being launched, seven West Midlands councils joined, representing 25% of the total market share.
+Our efficient team and streamlined process enabled us to handle implementations seamlessly, even managing two simultaneous launches.

-Our clients across the West Midlands have already witnessed tangible improvements, with one council experiencing savings from day one due to our effective supply chain management.
-In this council, 60% of agencies they previously used off contract were already on our supply chain and by launch our team had successfully ensured all agency suppliers had been brought on contract.
+Our clients across the West Midlands have already witnessed tangible improvements, with one council reporting savings of £250,000 in the first three months.
+This success owes much to our strategic focus on fostering strong partnerships with our supply chain agencies and prioritising collaboration over competition with a focus on reducing off-contract spend from implementation.
+In another council, 60% of agencies they previously used off contract were already on our supply chain and by launch our team had successfully ensured all agency suppliers had been brought on contract, ensuring savings from day one due to our effective supply chain management.

 By collaborating closely with the councils, our teams in the West Midlands have comprehensively understood workforce priorities, contributing to the stabilisation of their workforce.
 One quarter (25%) of placements made in the region in the past year have been converted to permanent positions by the councils, aligning with broader workforce goals.

-The anticipated savings from these six councils alone, utilising the WMTemps service, are expected to reach £8 million over the next five years.
-This figure will only continue to increase as more authorities continue to join over the coming years, with a potential for the region to save up to £75million which can be reinvested into the region if all councils were to join.
+The anticipated savings from these seven councils alone, utilising the WMTemps service, are expected to reach £11 million over the next four years.
+This figure will only continue to increase as more authorities join over the coming years, with a potential for the region to save up to £75million which can be reinvested into the region if all councils were to join.

 For more information on WMTemps and how it is helping West Midlands Local Authorities tackle key workforce challenges, click here.